Established 1982

 UK TRADE MARK EXAMINATION TO CHANGE - July 2007

 On 1 October 2007 the basis of trade mark examination in the UK will undergo a significant change.
 At present the Trade Marks Registry objects to a new trade mark if a confusingly similar mark already exists, but under the new system the Office will no longer raise any objection.
-It will be up to the proprietors of existing marks to oppose new applications which appear to conflict. [more details to come]
+It will be up to the proprietors of existing marks to oppose new applications which appear to conflict.
+[Read our article on Trade Mark Examination]

 THE PATENT OFFICE IS NO MORE - April 2007